phaetto/serviceable-objects/readme.md

 }
 ```

 And that's it!
-Now when we start the application we should eb able to post at localhost:5000/test something like:
+Now when we start the application we should be able to post at localhost:5000/test something like:

 ```json
 {